University campus in New Mexico

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Software Engineering Degree Programs in New Mexico — Detailed School Profiles
+In-depth Software Engineering program profiles in New Mexico

 At the associate's level, if you're serious about coding and want hands-on experience before transferring, CNM's software engineering program builds a strong foundation in object-oriented programming, web development, and database design.
 You'll work in modern labs with current technology stacks and benefit from the college's location in Albuquerque, where you'll have direct pathways to UNM and connections with local tech employers.
 Many graduates land support roles or junior development positions immediately, while others use their associates as a stepping stone to bachelor's programs.
 The program emphasizes both problem-solving skills and industry-relevant tools, preparing you for real workplace demands from day one.